Tools and technologies

 Free online tools

-Note that though the following tools are recommended by ASU Instructional Designers, they are not typically licensed by or supported by UTO, EdPlus, or academic units.
+Note that though the following tools are recommended by ASU Instructional Designers, they are not typically licensed by or supported by UTO, EdPlus, The College, or academic units.

 Data collection and visualization